 In my classes I involve variety of methods supporting an active engagement of students in the studied subject, be it place-based learning, learning in simulated environments or problem-based learning.
-Immersing students in active filmmaking during my doctoral research, I illuminated the possible benefits of film as an active medium for exploring various contexts within understanding science, society and environment.
+Immersing students in active filmmaking during my doctoral research, I illuminated the possible benefits of film as an active medium for exploring various contexts within understanding science, technology, society and environment.

 Supporting students to think about the class as a community, I encourage discussions of their own views so they can form their understanding in a manner that reflects everyday life situations and problems.
 This means that in both classes and assignments, I have students spend a fair amount of time in smaller groups, in which they not only discuss and think collaboratively, but also write and produce together.